wilschmidtt/UC-Davis-DataFest-2019-Wine-Catalog-Section-Classification/README.md

 ## Running the tests

-* Simply open Anaconda, launch Spyder (used version 3.3.6 to create this program), and run the program.
+* Open Anaconda, launch Spyder (used version 3.3.6 to create this program), and run the program.
 * In the terminal you will see a series of scatter plots titled, 'Cluster of Words', each with a cooresponding iteration, along with a series of line graphs titled, 'The Elbow Method'.
 A .png file for each of the scatter plots will automatically be saved to the working directory.